Existing Building Optimization

 Design Phase Consulting

-Our Spatial Consulting offers project owners and developers an independent professional perspective on the configurational elements of a project under design.
+Our Configuration Consulting offers project owners and developers an independent professional perspective on the spatial elements of a project under design.
 Similar to how a structural engineer may provide creative feedback to architects about best practices and cost implications, a Spatial Consultant will provide feedback on the design elements of a project that building occupants may eventually find confusing or uncomfortable.
 Though most Architects routinely think about the occupant experience, they do not always consider the cognitive associations that future occupants may have with the finished product, or consider in detail the various scenarios in which a building’s user will make decisions.
 Spatial Consulting can be incorporated into the design process as a part of the team or as a third-party peer review.

-Spatial Consulting Components
+Configuration Consulting Components

 The tools we use to analyze buildings for missed opportunities, and to prepare options for improvements, include: scenario analysis, space syntax, and surveys/interviews.
 Below are the three typical components of a building’s design which are affected by the occupant perspective.

 Most buildings are not designed with occupant orientation as a primary origination for design layouts.
 Subsequently, many properties are underperforming due to occupant disorientation or because some areas are not appropriately visible.
 One of our analytical strengths is to consider the configurational aspects of how an occupant would navigate a property to achieve their goals.
 We believe it is an occupant’s right to be able to navigate a building free of anxiety, and we know that building owners can benefit from clear circulation strategies.